hughdbrown/just-enough/basic-python.md

 	Dictionaries come in the format of key/value pairs, where each value in the data is referenced by its key.
-For example, a['food'] returns 'spam', and a['taste'] returns yum.
+For example, a['food'] returns 'spam', and a['taste'] returns 'yum'.
 Dictionaries are not ordered.

 Tuples:
 	Hard-Coded: a = (1, 'spam', 4, 'U')